 4. Disable unnecessary startup apps

-- Click the Apple icon in the top-left corner of the screen.
+- Open System Settings (click the Apple icon in the top-left corner, then choose System Settings).

 5. Clear cache from browsers